dvogel3/CS-4001-Project/index.md

 # Concluding Remarks
 -------

-We haave reviewed the social, economic, and safety implications that autonomous vehicles would have on society.
-Each set of these ethical dimensions raise important questions of liability, responsibility, safety, and equality.
+We have reviewed the social, economic, and safety implications that autonomous vehicles could have on society.
+Each set of these ethical dimensions raises important questions of liability, responsibility, safety, and equality.
 Autonomous vehicle technology is definitely here to stay.
 But, it's important to consider the short-term and long-term ethical implications and their effects on society and people.

 Autonomous vehicles are new, exciting, and a true vision of the future!
 But, currently where we stand, there are a lot of issues to solve before the world is ready to enter into the age of The Jetsons - for now, autonomous vehicles are, and rightfully should still remain, a thing of the future.